17.3. Period of deferment and termination

 3.2 Generally speaking, the deferment period ends when the application is withdrawn (subreg 4.14(2)(a)), or when the Registrar is satisfied that there are no longer any grounds for rejecting the application under subsection 44(1) or (2) of the Act and therefore withdraws the citation (subreg 4.14(2)(b)), or if these do not apply, in accordance with the rules laid down in subregulation 4.14(3).

-3.3 Where the deferment was granted on the basis that a pending application constituted a citation against the application and proceedings regarding the pending application had not been finalised, deferment will be terminated when the proceedings in relation to the cited application are finalised, that is, the cited application is withdrawn, rejected, refused, lapses or is registered (subreg 4.14(3)(a)).
+3.3 Where deferment has been granted on the basis that a pending application constituted a citation against the application and proceedings regarding the pending application had not been finalised, deferment will end when the proceedings in relation to the cited application are finalised, that is, the cited application is withdrawn, rejected, refused, lapses or is registered (subreg 4.14(3)(a)).

-3.4 Where the deferment was granted on the basis that the applicant is seeking to overcome a citation on the basis of “honest concurrent use”, “prior use” or “other circumstances” the deferment will be until the Registrar withdraws the citation or for a period of 6 months (subreg 4.14(3)(b)), from the deferment request date.
+3.4 Where deferment has been granted on the basis that the applicant is seeking to overcome a citation on the basis of “honest concurrent use”, “prior use” or “other circumstances”, the deferment will be until the Registrar withdraws the citation or for a period of 6 months (subreg 4.14(3)(b)), from the deferment request date.

 3.5 Where deferment has been granted on the basis that the applicant has filed an application for the removal of a cited trade mark on the basis of non-use, the deferment will end when proceedings in respect of the action for non-use have been finalised (subreg 4.14(3)(c)).

-3.6 Where deferment has been granted on the basis that the applicant has taken a rectification action against the owner of a trade mark that has been cited against him or her, the deferment will end when the rectification proceedings have ended (subreg 4.14(3)(d)).
+3.6 Where deferment has been granted on the basis that the applicant has taken a rectification action against the owner of a trade mark that has been cited against their application, the deferment will end when the rectification proceedings have ended (subreg 4.14(3)(d)).
+Hearings Support will advise the CEG Trade Mark & Designs Administration section that the rectification action has been finalised.
+The system will be updated and deferment will terminate on that day.

 3.7 Where deferment has been granted on the basis that a citation that is un-renewed but is within 6 months of its expiry date, the deferment will end on the date the cited trade mark is renewed or removed (subreg 4.14(3)(e)).

-3.9 Where deferment has been granted on the basis that proceedings under a provision of the Act have begun in a prescribed court or an application for an appeal has been made to the AAT for review of a decision of the Registrar in relation to the application, deferment will cease 3 months after the determination or other disposal of the proceedings or review, or such time as the court or AAT allows (subreg 4.14(3)(g)).
+3.9 Where deferment has been granted on the basis that proceedings under a provision of the Act have begun in a prescribed court or an application has been made to the ART for review of a decision of the Registrar in relation to the application, deferment will cease 3 months after the determination or other disposal of the proceedings or review, or such time as the court or ART allows (subreg 4.14(3)(g)).

-3.12 Where the ACCC has refused to issue a certificate, deferment will terminate two months after the date of the notice to the Registrar under subsection 175(4) of the Act (subparagraph 4.14(3)(j)(i)).
+3.13 Where the ACCC has refused to issue a certificate, deferment will end two months after the date of the notice to the Registrar under subsection 175(4) of the Act (subparagraph 4.14(3)(j)(i)).

 Amended Reasons